hadada24/hadada24/README.md

 - 🎓 &nbsp; Studying Computer Engineer at Eulogio "Amang" Rodriguez Institute of Science and Technology

-- 🌱 &nbsp; Learning about Cloud Tech, Systems Design.
+- 🌱 &nbsp; Learning about Systems Design.

-- ✍️ &nbsp; Pursuing Web Development and web Designing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Web Development and Web Designing as hobbies/side hustles.